lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 The current copyright policy states that "Many works in our collection are protected by copyright law, so we cannot ordinarily publicly display large portions of those protected works unless we have permission from the copyright holder.
 Where we have the right to show page images of works, we will make every effort to do so.
 We are currently displaying works that are in the public domain (such as US works published before 1925), uncopyrightable works (such as works of the US government), or works where we have permission from the copyright holder.
 If we cannot determine the copyright or permission status of a work, we restrict access to that work until we can establish its status.”
 (HathiTrust, “Help - Copyright”)

 In 2005 the TCP was thinking about themselves as competing with Google: “John Price-Wilkin, Associate University Librarian for Library Information Technology & Technical and Access Services, was a guest of the Board to talk about issues relating to the Google initiative and TCP’s role in promoting “enhanced” product to the library and academic community.
 TCP does have an important role in noting that OCR text, though good for many things, cannot serve all purposes scholars need, and TCP should continue to argue for structured electronic text for at least a portion of the collection.”
 (TCP Executive Board, “Meeting Minutes 2005-10-20.”)

+”When the library at Alexandria burned it was said to be an “international catastrophe.”
+When the most significant humanities project of our time was dismantled in court, the scholars, archivists, and librarians who’d had a hand in its undoing breathed a sigh of relief, for they believed, at the time, that they had narrowly averted disaster.”
+(Somers)

+“He offered the library a deal: You let us borrow all your books, he said, and we’ll scan them for you.
+You’ll end up with a digital copy of every volume in your collection, and Google will end up with access to one of the great untapped troves of data left in the world.
+Brin put Google’s lust for library books this way: “You have thousands of years of human knowledge, and probably the highest-quality knowledge is captured in books.”
+What if you could feed all the knowledge that’s locked up on paper to a search engine?

+By 2004, Google had started scanning.
+In just over a decade, after making deals with Michigan, Harvard, Stanford, Oxford, the New York Public Library, and dozens of other library systems, the company, outpacing Page’s prediction, had scanned about 25 million books.
+It cost them an estimated $400 million.
+It was a feat not just of technology but of logistics.”
+(Somers)

+“The human operator would turn pages by hand---no machine could be as quick and gentle” (Somers)

+“It was the first project that Google ever called a “moonshot.”
+Before the self-driving car and Project Loon---their effort to deliver Internet to Africa via high-altitude balloons---it was the idea of digitizing books that struck the outside world as a wide-eyed dream.
+Even some Googlers themselves thought of the project as a boondoggle.
+“There were certainly lots of folks at Google that while we were doing Google Book Search were like, Why are we spending all this money on this project?,” Clancy said to me.
+“Once Google started being a little more conscious about how it was spending money, it was like, wait, you have $40 million a year, $50 million a year on the cost of scanning?
+It’s gonna cost us $300 to $400 million before we’re done?
+What are you thinking?
+But Larry and Sergey were big supporters.””
+(Somers)

+“Out-of-print books, almost by definition, were commercial dead weight.
+If Google, through mass digitization, could make a new market for them, that would be a real victory for authors and publishers.
+“We realized there was an opportunity to do something extraordinary for readers and academics in this country,” Richard Sarnoff, who was then Chairman of the American Association of Publishers, said at the time.
+“We realized that we could light up the out-of-print backlist of this industry for two things: discovery and consumption.”
+But once you had that goal in mind, the lawsuit itself---which was about whether Google could keep scanning and displaying snippets---began to seem small time.
+Suppose the Authors Guild won: they were unlikely to recoup anything more than the statutory minimum in damages; and what good would it do to stop Google from providing snippets of old books?
+If anything those snippets might drive demand.
+And suppose Google won: Authors and publishers would get nothing, and all readers would get for out-of-print books would be snippets---not access to full texts.
+The plaintiffs, in other words, had gotten themselves into a pretty unusual situation.
+They didn’t want to lose their own lawsuit---but they didn’t want to win it either.”
+(Somers)

+But the ambitious class-action settlement was nixed by the Department of Justice, so Google wouldn’t have a monopoly.
+“No one is quite sure why the DOJ decided to take a stand instead of remaining neutral.
+Dan Clancy, the Google engineering lead on the project who helped design the settlement, thinks that it was a particular brand of objector---not Google’s competitors but “sympathetic entities” you’d think would be in favor of it, like library enthusiasts, academic authors, and so on---that ultimately flipped the DOJ.
+“I don’t know how the settlement would have transpired if those naysayers hadn’t been so vocal,” he told me.
+“It’s not clear to me that if the libraries and the Bob Darntons and the Pam Samuelsons of the world hadn’t been so active that the Justice Department ever would have become involved, because it just would have been Amazon and Microsoft bitching about Google.
+Which is like yeah, tell me something new.””
+(Somers)

+““This is not important enough for the Congress to somehow adjust copyright law,” Clancy said.
+“It’s not going to get anyone elected.
+It’s not going to create a whole bunch of jobs.”
+It’s no coincidence that a class action against Google turned out to be perhaps the only plausible venue for this kind of reform: Google was the only one with the initiative, and the money, to make it happen.
+“If you want to look at this in a raw way,” Allan Adler, in-house counsel for the publishers, said to me, “a deep pocketed, private corporate actor was going to foot the bill for something that everyone wanted to see.”
+Google poured resources into the project, not just to scan the books but to dig up and digitize old copyright records, to negotiate with authors and publishers, to foot the bill for a Books Rights Registry.
+Years later, the Copyright Office has gotten nowhere with a proposal that re-treads much the same ground, but whose every component would have to be funded with Congressional appropriations.”(Somers)

 The Project Gutenberg mission has always been focused on freely giving away things which were acknowledges to have financial value.
 After all, Hart’s goal was to “pay back” the $100,000,000 he had been given in computing time --- giving away ebooks would generate and give away this financial value.
 But even in seeking to “pay back” there is an impulse behind Project Gutenberg which exceeds \[capitalism\].
 The explanatory documents of the project, when it became a major volunteer undertaking in the 1990s, read like a manifesto.